Geoxor/Amethyst/docs/installation/build_from_source.md

 ```

 ## Linux
-⚠️ If you're on Linux this will attempt to compile for
+⚠️ If you're on Linux the command above will attempt to compile for
-`AppImage`, `deb`, `rpm` and `snap`, therefore you should do something like this
+`AppImage`, `deb`, `rpm` and `snap`, It will most likely fail as you're going to be missing the
+dependencies required to build them.

+**You should do something like the following:**

 ```sh
 $ yarn package --linux dir # builds into "release/build/linux-unpacked"